TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Contexts/Index.rst

 one or the other.
 Any difference is always mentioned in this manual.

 Each context has its own chapter in this manual.
-It also has its own reference in a separate manual (see "Next steps" at the end of this manual).
+It also has its own reference in a separate manual (see ":ref:`next-steps`" at the end of this manual).